thenextbutton/PiCOW-Garage/README.md

 1 x 22mm 2 position rotating switch (LA38-11x/21) <br>

 5 core cable, length depends on distance to run from PiCOW to control box <br>
-4 core cable, length depends on distance to run from PiCOW to Garage door motor. <br><br>
+4 core cable, length depends on distance to run from PiCOW to Garage door motor <br>
+4 kynar wires, from the HC-SR04 to the PiCOW for the Ultrasonic sensor <br><br>

 ###########################################<br>
 Things to change before deploying the code:<br>